Preparing for Your Pet's Appointment

 CONSULTATION APPOINTMENT EXPECTATIONS:

-- Please arrive 15 minutes before your scheduled appointment and check in with one of our client relations personnel.
+- Please arrive 15 minutes before your scheduled appointment and check in with one of our client service representatives.
 Any additional medical records or results, as well as other necessary information will be collected.
 Please provide any fecal, urine or other samples you collected for your pet's appointment.

 - One of our licensed veterinary technicians will come and talk to you.
 He or she will ask specific questions regarding your pet's medical history and your primary concerns.
 They may also provide an explanation of procedures or diagnostics to be performed.
 Sometimes blood or urine samples may be collected from your pet.